 The following payments made to corporations generally must be reported on Form 1099-MISC.

-- Medical and health care payments,

-- Gross proceeds paid to an attorney, and

-- Substitute payments in lieu of dividends or tax-exempt interest.
+- Cash payments for the purchase of fish for resale, - Medical and health care payments, - Gross proceeds paid to an attorney, and - Substitute payments in lieu of dividends or tax-exempt interest.

 Form 1099-NEC, Nonemployee Compensation, Reporting